ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/stress-test-june-2020.md

 - Speak to GCP Redis engineers to understand this behaviour and if our useage is appropriate
 - Tune and retest the kubernetes autoscaling and configuration (e.g is the 50% `target_cpu_utilization_percentage` appropriate) to
 - Update Grafana dashboard to add vCPU and Launch / Submission counts
-- Update summary script to aggregate scale test results more appropriately
+- Update summary script to aggregate scale test results per folder more appropriately (inc. Total Requests, Failure %, Max response time)